knochenhans/modarchive-random-player/Readme.md

 ## Features

 - Play, pause, and stop downloaded module files.
-- Load random module files from *The Mod Archive*, member favourites or by artist.
+- Load and play random module files from *The Mod Archive*, member favourites or by artist.
-- Display the current module name with a link to its page on *The Mod Archive*.
 - Display module meta data.
 - System tray notifications for the currently playing module.
 - Progress slider to show the current playback position.